Second Rohilla War: Mobilisation and Planning

-Nawab Ghulam Muhammad Khan of Rampur ordered a general mobilisation of troops, with Rohilla's in particular responding enthusiastically to the call resulting in almost every Rohilla household being represented in the army.
+Nawab Ghulam Muhammad Khan of Rampur ordered a general mobilisation of troops, with the natives of Rampur or Rohillas in particular responding enthusiastically to the call resulting in almost every family being represented in the army.
 By the fourth week the army had increased in size to 25,000 leading to high spirits.
 Although the raw recruits were relatively low in discipline and training.
-A large part of the army was composed of Kamalzai Afghans who had been loyal to the former Nawab Muhammad Ali Khan, this tribe of Kamalzai were led by Diler Khan Kamalzai who is believed to have been in contact with the Nawab of Awadh, in favour of seeing Muhammad Ali Khan's son to be appointed to the throne of Rampur.
-Diler Khan was not arrested despite Ghulam Muhammad'Khan's knowledge of his conflicting loyalties, largely not to incur hostilities from the Kamalzai faction.
+A large part of the army were however composed of Kamalzais, natives of Miranpur Katra in Shahjahanpur since the 1600s and thus being culturally closer to Awadh in sympathy, that had conspired with the Nawab of Awadh in favour of the former Nawab Muhammad Ali Khan's son being appointed against Ghulam Muhammad Khan.
+They were led by Diler Khan Kamalzai who was not arrested despite Ghulam Muhammad Khan's knowledge of his conflicting loyalties, largely not to incur hostilities from his community.

 The Nawab initially ordered the officers to "wait till the other side attacks first", but this defensive policy was ditched at the advice of his officers.
 There were plan on carrying out raids on Moradabad and Chandusi but it was eventually decided that the best course of action would be to capture the former capital of the Kingdom of Rohilkhand, Bareilly, which now served as the headquarters of Awadh in the Rohilkhand region.